 Catalkoy has always been a popular location to live ever since St Epictetus came here in the 12th century.
 Very popular with ex-patriots as well as local’s this clean village offers a good selection of restaurants and bars, as well as many shops and supermarkets along the main coastal road.

 The tranquil and beautiful village of Bellapais stands in the Kyrenia mountain range, some four miles from North Cyprus’ coast.
-With breathtaking views, tiny streets and ancient buildings around every corner, the village has changed little since it was immortalised by Lawrence Durrell in the 1950s.
+With breathtaking views, tiny streets and ancient buildings around every corner, the village has changed little since it was immortalized by Lawrence Durrell in the 1950s.

 Overlooking a coastline made up of natural sandy beaches.
-The famous Alagadi Turtle Beach reserve is just 5 minutes away, during the months of June and July through to August September you can watch the turtles nest early season and then see the babies hatch from their eggs and escape into the Mediterranean sea late season.
+The famous Alagadi Turtle Beach reserve is just 5 minutes away, during the months of June and July through to August September you can watch the turtles nest early season.
+Then see the babies hatch from their eggs and escape into the Mediterranean sea late season.

-When translated into English Tatlisu means “sweet water” which describes this unspoilt region genuinely.
+When translated into English Tatlisu means “sweet water” which describes this unspoiled region genuinely.
 A number of quiet sandy coves dot the coastline with its crystal clear turquoise water.
 Non developed and the perfect location to unwind, there are a few local restaurants to enjoy.

 Occupying the Eastern coastline of Northern Cyprus, Famagusta boasts miles of white sandy beaches with excellent facilities with clean, safe bathing and snorkeling.
-This harbour town is a fantastic destination for summer holidays as the bay itself is an expanse of golden sands.
+This harbor town is a fantastic destination for summer holidays as the bay itself is an expanse of golden sands.

-It is also very close to the old town, an “outdoor museum” of architecture and ancient ruins.
-Restored and pedestrianised since 1996, the old town of Gazimağusa is a veritable outdoor museum and a real delight to explore, soak up the sunshine and people-watch in quaint cafes.
+Being very close to the old town, an “outdoor museum” of architecture and ancient ruins.
+Restored and pedestrianized, the old town of Gazimağusa is a veritable outdoor museum and a real delight to explore.
+Soak up the sunshine and people-watch in quaint cafes.
 Just minutes away also lays the thriving new town which is becoming increasingly popular with locals and visitors alike as a fun-packed holiday destination.
-It’s an excellent hub for eating-out, shopping and recreation.
+It’s an excellent hub for eating out, shopping and recreation.

-The Karpaz Panhandle extends from north of Gazimağusa to the northern-most tip of Cyprus.
+Karpaz Panhandle extends from north of Gazimağusa to the northern-most tip of Cyprus.
 Covering a substantial part of the island and stretching to 80 kilometers in length and up to 20 kilometers in width, the Karpaz is one of North Cyprus’ most spectacular landscapes and still untouched by mass tourism as it is a protected Nature Reserve.

-One of the main attractions of the area is Golden Sands, one of the world’s longest and most glorious beaches, that stretch for more than 3km.
+One of the main attractions of the area is Golden Sands, one of the world’s longest beaches, that stretch for more than 3km.
 The beach is fringed with sand dunes and it is here that green and loggerhead turtles swim ashore to make their nurseries.

 Enjoy good food or a weekend break at one of the many friendly places to stay along the coastline.
-Many are basic accommodation where time has stood still, away from the big hotels and major towns.
+Many are of a basic accommodation where time has stood still, away from the big hotels and major towns.